-The public review draft 2035 Regional Transportation Plan (RTP) recommends five mobility corridors needing corridor refinement planning (CRP).
+The public review draft 2035 Regional Transportation Plan (RTP) identifies five mobility corridors where more analysis is needed through a future CRP.
 Refinement plans generally involve a combination of transportation and land use analysis, multiple local jurisdictions and facilities operated by multiple transportation providers.
 Metro or ODOT will initiate and lead necessary refinement planning in coordination with other affected local, regional and state agencies.